sanalmgr/A-Two-stream-CNN-based-Visual-Quality-Assessment-Method-for-Light-Field-Images/README.md

 - Run the file multiEPL_EPIs.py

 ## Generation of MLI:
-I am grateful to https://github.com/Chawin-S to achieve this task.
+I am grateful to https://github.com/Chawin-S for achieving this task.
 The code to generate MLI is given in direcorty Prep:
 1. Setup the paths to input in run.m file.
 2. Run run.m to generate MLIs.